dhs-gov/llama3.2_vision_instruct_test/README.md

 # Vision Instruction Test
 Simple test of Llama-3.2-11b-vision-instruct model for detecting damage to structures.
+This code is a minor modification of the example on [Hugging Face](https://huggingface.co/meta-llama/Llama-3.2-11B-Vision-Instruct).

 ## Example 1